fbgallet/roam-extension-ref-count/README.md

 https://user-images.githubusercontent.com/74436347/234729861-caa18d90-bb9c-42bb-a803-62596c030ae3.mp4

-If you find that counters are sometimes annoying, you can enable them only for page reference or tags or attributes, independently, see options above.
+If you find that counters are sometimes annoying, you can enable them only for page reference or tags or attributes, independently (🆕 New in v.5), see options above.
 Here are some other possibilities (with a command in the Command Palette and customizable hotkeys for the first two):

 - toggle on/off inline count or search count (separately),
 - make the counter appear only on hover over a given page reference,